Raku/roast/README.md

 - checkout a branch to work on your issue or proposal
   - see [below](#working-the-issue) for details
 - when through, ensure all desired commits are finished
-- push the issue branch to your origin (your fork of roast on github)
+- push the issue branch to your origin (your fork of `roast` on github)
-- got to your github account for project roast and submit the PR
+- got to your github account for project `roast` and submit the PR

 ### Working the issue

 #### Normal tests

 New tests for existing features are usually accomplished by adding the test(s) to an existing test file.
-Then that file's 'plan' count is updated.
+Then that file's `plan` count is updated.
 The new test(s) are tested locally by executing

     perl6 <test file(s)>